-The Resolve Program
+The Resolve Program [female institutions only]

-The Resolve Program is a non-residential program for inmates who have a history of abusive or traumatic experiences.
+Many institutions that house female inmates offer the Resolve Program.
+The Resolve Program is a non-residential program for female inmates who have a history of physical and/or sexual abuse.

 The Trauma in Life Workshop